-So, what sets you apart from the competition?
+Where do you show up, and what sets you apart from the other listings?

 You can bypass much of the competition simply by having a good website and understanding local SEO.

-Since 81% of customers conduct an online search before purchasing, you need to be the first website or business listing they see.
+Since 81% of customers conduct an online search before purchasing, you need to be one of the first online listings.

-This guide will show you step-by-step how to be that first website using tried-and-true, EASY local SEO strategies designed for general contractors and construction businesses.
+This guide will show you step-by-step how to be the first to show up using tried-and-true, local SEO strategies designed for general contractors and construction businesses.

 What is Local SEO?